GAD-cell/vlm-grpo/README.md

 ## Overview

-This repository provides tools for training Vision Language Models (VLMs) using Generative Reward-Paired Optimization (GRPO).
+This repository provides tools for training unsloth VLMS using GRPO.
 It includes:

-1. A custom trainer (`VLMGRPOTrainer`) that extends the TRL GRPO trainer to support vision inputs
+1. A custom trainer (`VLMGRPOTrainer`) that extends the TRL GRPO trainer to support vision inputs and unsloth
-2. Patches for the unsloth library to handle errors gracefully during training
+2. Patches for the unsloth library to support VLMs GRPO training

 ## Installation